 The Nevada Interscholastic Cycling League was founded in 2016 as a non-profit (501(c)3) Project League of the National Interscholastic Cycling Association (NICA).
 We facilitate the development of high school and middle school teams/clubs for grades 6-12 and provide the education, training, licensing and insurance for coaches and volunteers.
 We also produce high-quality mountain bike events and races that emphasize the value of participation, camaraderie, positive sporting behavior and well-being over competition.

-Provide high quality, safe and fun mountain bike programs for Idaho’s youth, exposing students to the opportunity to build strong body, mind, and character through an equal and inclusive scholastic-based program.
+Provide high quality, safe and fun mountain bike programs for Nevada's youth, exposing students to the opportunity to build strong body, mind, and character through an equal and inclusive scholastic-based program.

 To improve the lives of Nevada's youth and communities through cycling.